taps99/EndogenousProteases/README.md

 - non_unique_non-tryptic_termini.csv
     - Contains a list of all non-tryptic termini generated from non-tryptic peptides and their associated protein sequences.
 Also contains P/A data.

+### Output files from matching non-tryptic termini to MEROPS
+- exact_match.csv
+    - Contains all exact matches between non-tryptic termini in input file and cleavage sites in MEROPS.

+- fuzzy_match.csv
+    - Contains all approximate matches between non-tryptic termini in input file and cleavage sites in MEROPS.
+    - The Levenshtein distance (or edit distance) is set to 2 in the fuzzy_match function.